Tourists on motorbikes on the Galicia lighthouses route

 From Corrubedo (Ribeira) to O Grove

-Part of this other route for exploring Galicia through its lighthouses begins in Ribeira: it crosses the Corrubedo Natural Park and goes through A Pobra do Caramiñal and Cambados before it reaches O Grove (Sanxenxo), where you could spend the night.
-Along the way you’ll find lots of places of interest to stop off at, such as these two lighthouses with long histories behind them: Corrubedo, and Punta Cabalo, built in 1853 and 1852 respectively.
+In Ribeira, province of A Coruña, another route starts to discover Galicia through its lighthouses: it crosses the Corrubedo Natural Park, A Pobra do Caramiñal and Cambados, in the province of Pontevedra, until you reach O Grove, where you can spend the night.
+Along the way you will find many points of interest to stop at, such as these two lighthouses with history: Corrubedo and Punta Cabalo lighthouses, built in 1853 and 1852, respectively.

 • Cabo Home Lighthouse in Cangas, Pontevedra